New exhibition at Leeds City Museum

-She said: “Fashion and retail have been two huge driving forces behind Leeds’s economic success over the last three centuries and have helped shape the city and the high street we know so well today.
+“Fashion and retail have been two huge driving forces behind Leeds’s economic success over the last three centuries and have helped shape the city and the high street we know so well today.

 “But changing styles, trends and the clothes people have worn also mirror the many different ways society and its attitudes towards everything from gender to diversity have developed through the ages.

 “By looking back at the how the way we dress and the way we shop have evolved over time, we can see how clothes have been a way for people to express themselves as individuals and to show how they feel about the city where they live.